seanblanchfield/blog/current/_posts/2024-06-04-demonware-podcast.md

 **Dylan:** Wow, yeah.

 **Sean:** And it was a desktop client packed full of social features, where you have friends, buddy lists, you see who's online, who wasn't online, see what games you had installed, games they had installed, and matchmaking with them.
-So basically the whole set of social... basically steam, right? with digital distribution at its core.
+So basically the whole set of social... basically *Steam*, right? with digital distribution at its core.
 In terms of our sense of place in history, I've got a credit to you with having the right instincts!

-**Dylan:** I mean, ironically, GameStop bought our second company, Jolt.
+**Dylan:** I mean, ironically, GameStop bought our second company, *Jolt*.
 Yeah, right.

 **Sean:** Yeah.
 Well, your second company.